cryptogamesinc/astar_showgame_page/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-# 以下、このプロジェクトについての具体的な説明

-## 数値についての説明

-このdappsにおいては、いくつかの数値を設定しています。
-なお、ショーケース用であるため、効果の確認がしやすいよう、すべて短めに設定しています。
+# Specific description of this project below

+## Explanation of the values

+In this dapps, several values are set.
+Since this is a showcase project, all the values are short so that you can easily check the effect of the project.

-### １ Daily Bonus
+### 1 Daily Bonus
-- 取得ポイント：100
-- クールダウン期間：５分
+- Acquisition point: 100
+- Cooldown period: 5 minutes

-### 2 ステーキング
+### 2 Staking
-- 10秒ごとに１％増加
+- 1% increase every 10 seconds

 ### 3 Buy an Apple
-- 20ゲームポイントで１個取得
+- Get 1 for 20 game points

 ### 4 Get Status
-- 1分ごとにステータスが変更
-- hungryは+5, health, happyは-5
+- Status changes every minute
+- +5 for hungry, -5 for healthy and happy

 ### 5 Eat an Apple
-- 等確率（確認簡易化のため）で、次のステータスが発生(hungry, health, happyの順で記載)
+- The following statuses occur with equal probability (for simplicity) (listed in the order of hungry, health, happy)
-- 1 通常変化（-30, +30, +30）
+- 1 Normal change (-30, +30, +30)
-- 2 フルステータス (0, 100, 100)
+- 2 Full status (0, 100, 100)
-- 3 ラッキーステータス (-50, +50, +50)
+- 3 Lucky status (-50, +50, +50)
-- 4 デスステータス (80, 0, 0)
+- 4 Death Status (80, 0, 0)

--  クールダウン期間：５分
+- Cooldown period: 5 minutes

 ### 6 Buy Game Money
-- psp22を500消費し、ゲームポイントを300取得する
+- Spend 500 psp22 and get 300 game points

-### 7 NFT（psp34, psp37）の取得枚数
+### 7 Number of NFTs (psp34, psp37) acquired
-- NFTの取得枚数は１枚まで。それ以上取得しようとするとエラーを発生させる。
+- The number of NFTs acquired is limited to 1.
+If you try to get more than that, an error will occur.

-## URLについての説明
+## Explanation of URLs

-ステータスの変化を起こすURLは下のURLを使用している。

-こちらは、Pinataにて作成。
-https://www.pinata.cloud/
+The following URL is used for the URL that causes the status change.

+This one was created by Pinata. https://www.pinata.cloud/

 - normal url